sickozell/SickoCV/README.md

 Output type (trigSeq only): 'Trig' (default) outputs a 1ms trigger, 'Gate' outputs a high gate for all step duration, 'Clock' outputs a gate of the same length of the clock input.
 Reset on Run: A step reset is applied when the sequencer goes from OFF to RUN (default).
 1st Clock after reset: if 'Don't Advance' is ticked, the first clock detected won't advance the sequencer (default).
+TURING MODE (trigSeq trigSeq+ only): Enables the TURING mode as explained above, it activates 'Bit Resolution' and 'Voltage progression' options.
+Load/Save Single Sequence  (trigSeq trigSeq+ only).
+This is used to save single sequences in a ".tss" file that can be used in randLoops modules too.
 Initialize on start: doesn't remeber the last step reached when Rack is reloaded.

 Plus versions only: